icon-project/icon-project.github.io/docs/create_transaction_signature.md

 Below is the example of creating a signature in python.

-Below is the transaction's params field.
-We will create transaction signature using these data.
+Here is the transaction's params field.
+We will create a transaction signature using these data.

 ```json
 {